 Carole Wilson is regarded as one of the most versatile artists of her generation, and has recently appeared as Mrs Lovett Sweeney Todd for Opéra Royal de la Monnaie, Brussels; Aksinya Lady Macbeth of Mtsensk at the Bayerische Staatsoper; Annina Der Rosenkavalier at the Festspiele Baden Baden conducted by Sir Simon Rattle; Dame Ragonde Le Comte Ory at Oper Klosterneuberg; she returned to the Opéra national de Paris as the Bobylicka in a new production of Snegurotchka and she made her role debut as Herodias Salome at the Wiener Staatsoper.

-In the 2017/18 season, Carole’s engagements include her role debut at the Opéra national de Lorraine, Nancy as Die Knusperhexe Hänsel und Gretel; her return to Opéra de Monte Carlo as Auntie Peter Grimes and to English National Opera as Berta Il barbiere di Siviglia.
-In future seasons, Carole will return to the Royal Opera House, Covent Garden; Opéra Royal de La Monnaie; the Glyndebourne Festival and Opéra national de Paris.
+In the 2017/18 season, Carole’s engagements include her role debut at the Opéra national de Lorraine, Nancy as Die Knusperhexe Hänsel und Gretel; returns to the Bayerische Staatsoper as Aksinya; to Opéra de Monte Carlo and the Deutsche Oper am Rhein as Auntie Peter Grimes; to English National Opera as Berta Il barbiere di Siviglia and she will make her debut at the Teatro San Carlo di Napoli as Aksinya.
+In future seasons, Carole will make her debut at the Staatsoper Stuttgart, and she will return to the Royal Opera House, Covent Garden; Opéra Royal de La Monnaie; the Glyndebourne Festival and Opéra national de Paris.

 Carole performed as a Mezzo Soprano soloist at the Wiener Statsoper (2014-2016) she made her debut as Mary Der fliegende Holländer conducted by Yannick Nézet-Séguin; other roles included Jezibaba Rusalka; Gertrude Roméo et Juliette; Annina Der Rosenkavalier; Berta Il barbiere di Siviglia and Adelaïde Arabella